PastIn Person

 Tech Policy Director at Electronic Frontier Foundation

-Jeremy Gillula is the Tech Policy Director at the Electronic Frontier Foundation, specializing in issues related to privacy, free expression, and government surveillance.
+Jeremy Gillula is the Tech Policy Director at the Electronic Frontier Foundation, focusing on privacy and free expression.

 Event Details